-Objectives: the aim is to examine the laboratory findings and inflammatory markers in the predicting the rupture in patients, who were admitted to our clinic with the complaints of ectopic pregnancy.
-Methods: One-hundred and fifty-four tubal ectopic pregnancy patients, who were diagnosed with ectopic pregnancy and treated were retrospectively examined.
-Results: When the neutrophil lymphocyte ratios (NLR) were compared between the two groups, the mean NLR values were 5.88±4.66 and 3.20±4.80 in the ruptured and unruptured groups, respectively, the results were statistically significant (p=0.001).
-Similarly, the mean platelet lymphocyte ratio (PLR) values were 148.14±75.59 and 118.79±54.08 in the ruptured and unruptured groups, respectively, the results were statistically significant (p=0.026).
-A statistically significant difference was found between the levels of b-hCG, WBC, PLR and NLR in accordance with the presence of rupture in the patients (p<0.05) and the results of ruptured ectopic patients were found to be higher The ratio of rupture risk was 4.5 times higher in patients with PLR of ≥ 166.6, and the ratio of rupture risk was 6.9 times higher in patients with NLR of ≥ 4.
-Conclusion: We thought that the inflammatory markers of NLR and PLR could be used for the prediction of rupture.
+Objective: One hundred fifty-four patients with tubal ectopic pregnancy who were diagnosed with ectopic pregnancy and treated were retrospectively examined.
+Results: When the neutrophil lymphocyte ratios (NLRs) were compared between the two groups, the mean NLR values were 5.88±4.66 and 3.20±4.80 in the ruptured and unruptured groups, respectively, and the results were statistically significant (p=0.001).
+Similarly, the mean platelet lymphocyte ratio (PLR) values were 148.14±75.59 and 118.79±54.08 in the ruptured and unruptured groups, respectively, and the results were statistically significant (p=0.026).
+A statistically significant difference was found between the levels of beta human chorionic gonadotropin, white blood cell, PLR, and NLR in accordance with the presence of rupture in the patients (p<0.05), and the results of patients with ruptured ectopic pregnancy were found to be higher.
+The ratio of rupture risk was 4.5 times higher in patients with a PLR of ?166.6, whereas it was 6.9 times higher in patients with an NLR of ?4.
+Conclusion: We believe that the inflammatory markers of NLR and PLR could be used for the prediction of rupture.

 Corresponding Author: Sevcan Arzu Arinkan